Clement-R/clement-r.github.io/_posts/2017-02-27-DeadlyRiff.md

 thumb:      /assets/deadlyriff.png
 excerpt:    "Rhythm versus fighting game made for the AirConsole Contest 2017."
 ---
 Rhythm versus fighting game made for the AirConsole Contest 2017.
+Unfortunately we didn't make it to the top 10, but it was still a great project for a one month game.

 We were a team of 4 students :